JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 Please follow GitHub's official documentation on [adding an SSH key to your account](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) and [testing your connection](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/testing-your-ssh-connection).

+Note that when adding an SSH key using Cygwin, GitHub's documentation uses `~/.ssh` as the path to the key you just generated, which is actually stored in `C:/Users/YOU/.ssh`.
+Make sure that you are working in the correct directory, as Cygwin has it's own path `/cygwin64/home/YOU` when using `~`.

 ##### Cloning `Drasil` locally

 To copy/clone `Drasil`'s software on your machine, please open up your terminal window, navigate to a directory you want Drasil placed in, and run `git clone git@github.com:JacquesCarette/Drasil.git`.
 Afterwards, a `Drasil` folder will appear in your working directory and you can work on it as you see fit.